-The supplemental information in the accompanying Schedule of Assets (Held at End of Year) as of December 31, 2016 has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
-The supplemental information is presented for the purpose of additional analysis and is not a required part of the basic financial statements, but include supplemental information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-This supplemental schedule is the responsibility of the Plan's management.
-Our audit procedures included determining whether the supplemental information reconciles to the basic financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Supplemental information referred to above is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The supplemental information in the accompanying schedule of assets (held at end of the year) as of December 31, 2018 ("supplemental information") has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
+The supplemental information is the responsibility of the Plan's management.
+Our audit procedures included determining whether the supplemental information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental information.
+In forming our opinion on the supplemental information, we evaluated whether the supplemental information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974, as amended.
+In our opinion, the supplemental information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-/s/ Grant Thornton LLP Philadelphia, Pennsylvania
+/s/ GRANT THORNTON LLP